saucelabs/forwarder/docs/content/_index.md

 +++
-description = "Forwarder is fast MITM proxy with PAC support.
-It's suitable for debugging, intercepting and manipulating HTTP traffic."
+description = "Forwarder is a production-ready, fast MITM proxy with PAC support.
+It's suitable for debugging, intercepting and manipulating HTTP traffic.
+It's used as a core component of Sauce Labs Sauce Connect Proxy."
 +++

 # Forwarder Proxy